gitpython-developers/GitPython/fuzzing/README.md

 python infra/helper.py build_image gitpython
 python infra/helper.py build_fuzzers --sanitizer $SANITIZER gitpython
 ```

+> [!TIP]
+> The `build_fuzzers` command above accepts a local file path pointing to your gitpython repository clone as the last
+> argument.
+> This makes it easy to build fuzz targets you are developing locally in this repository without changing anything in
+> the OSS-Fuzz repo!
+> For example, if you have cloned this repository (or a fork of it) into: `~/code/GitPython`
+> Then running this command would build new or modified fuzz targets using the `~/code/GitPython/fuzzing/fuzz-targets`
+> directory:
+> ```shell
+> python infra/helper.py build_fuzzers --sanitizer $SANITIZER gitpython ~/code/GitPython
+> ```

 Verify the build of your fuzzers with the optional `check_build` command: